 | || || |

-The Namib desert, located on Namibia’s western coast, is one of the oldest, driest, and most barren deserts on this planet.
-The Diamond Coast, this desert’s southern coast line, is the most barren portion of this ancient desert, and stretches along the Atlantic Ocean for over 320 miles.
-From the small town of Walvis Bay to the still smaller village of Luderitz, the Diamond Coast is home to 1200 foot sand dunes, jagged cliffs, 100 mph sand storms, searing hot days, and frigid nights.
-Old sunken ships, Hyenas, jackals, snakes, and scorpions also abound in this beautiful but deadly landscape.
-The Namib desert was dubbed by early explorers as 'The Gates of Hell', and outside of a few indigenous tribes who have spent generations adapting themselves to these conditions, the diamond coast was not meant to support human life.
+The Naimb desert, located on Namibia’s western coast, is one of the oldest, driest, and most barren deserts on this planet.
+The terrain of the desert is varied, consisting of 1,200 foot sand dunes, rocky cliffs, and mountain ranges.
+100 mph sand storms, searing hot days, and frigid nights are commonplace in the desert that was dubbed by early explorers as ‘The Gates of Hell.’
+It is home to many different species of wildlife including lions, buffalo, black rhinos, hyenas, vipers, giraffes, ostrich, and elephants to name a few.
+Outside of a few indigenous tribes who have spent generations adapting themselves to the unforgiving conditions of the Namib Desert, this place was not meant to support human life.

-Watch the trailer composed by the trek’s exclusive sponsor, Booking.com.
+Watch the video created by the trek’s exclusive sponsor, Booking.com.

 2018 Diamond Coast Trailer